qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 You can configure log levels for the databases individually in the configuration section of the Qdrant Cluster detail page.

-The log level for the Qdrant Cloud Agent and Operator can be set in the Hybrid Cloud region configuration.
+The log level for the Qdrant Cloud Agent and Operator can be set in the Hybrid Cloud Environment configuration.

 ## Monitoring